October 7, 2022

 Can we build a better world?

-Philosopher and social psychologist Erich Fromm (1900-1980) wrote many popular books throughout the second half of the 20th century analysing the problems of Western, capitalist societies.
-In this post, we look at his own utopian vision of what a perfect society could look like. (more...)
+Philosopher and social psychologist Erich Fromm analysed the problems of Western, capitalist societies.
+We look at his ideas for the perfect society. (more...)

 What is Alienation?